ria08/Healthcare-Operations-Analytics-on-AWS-End-to-End-ETL-Pipeline-/README.md

 This project implements an end-to-end cloud-based ETL and analytics pipeline on AWS to analyze hospital operations data.
 The pipeline transforms raw healthcare encounter data into curated, business-ready datasets and interactive visualizations to support operational decision-making.

-It covers the full analytics lifecycle—from raw ingestion to dashboard consumption—using managed AWS services.
+It covers the full analytics lifecycle,from raw ingestion to dashboard consumption, using managed AWS services.

 ## Business Problem